dalehassinger/PowerShell-MCP/README.md

 All **configuration details** required for the tools to connect to their respective products are stored in the `mcp-config.yaml` file, located in the `config` subfolder.

 Sample **Prompts** will be located in the `prompts` subfolder.

+---

+## Feedback

+If you use this project as a starting point or adapt ideas for your own environment, I’d love to hear about it.
+Please consider sharing your feedback, suggestions, or improvements.
+Your input helps make this project better for everyone.